biodatascience101/BioDataScience101.github.io/_pages/events/index.md

 - 2nd BioDataScience101 Workshop, Beijing - September 2020
 - 3rd BioDataScience101 Workshop, Bangalore - November 2020

+For more information about our events, please contact Associate Professor Paolo Marcatili at **pamar@dtu.dk**.
 <!--
 <ul class="post-list">
     {% for post in site.posts reversed %}